kelleyblackmore/Automatic-Secret-Rotation/SECURITY.md

 **Warnings Added**:
 ```
-⚠️  WARNING: Secret value will be displayed.
+WARNING: Secret value will be displayed.
 Ensure this output is secured.
-⚠️  Please update your application with the new secret and clear your terminal history.
+WARNING: Please update your application with the new secret and clear your terminal history.
 ```

 #### CodeQL Findings